"Indo-Armenian Relations: Challenges & Prospects"

 The conference was sponsored by Esculap LLC from Armenia and Druck & Bindung Machinery Corp. from India.

-During the round-table discussion, which was meant to be quite interactive, Indo-Armenian bilateral relations was discussed in different perspectives by different participants and stakeholders who are interested in the development of these relations.
+During the round-table discussion, which was meant to be quite interactive, Indo-Armenian bilateral relations were discussed from different perspectives by different participants and stakeholders who are interested in the development of these relations.

 Before starting the discussion, Mr. Rananjay Anand, Co-Founder & President of Indo-Armenian Friendship NGO gave a presentation about IAF with its brief history and activities so far.
 He emphasized that there is a strong need to tap the hidden potential of Indo-Armenian bilateral relations, and IAF could be one of the strong multiplying forces to facilitate the same, provided they have strong support from respective Governments and industry associations from both respective countries.
 According to him, the business exchange between India and Armenia is not encouraging, which could be translated as strong opportunities for interested businessmen

-While delivering the Keynote Address of the conference, the Indian Ambassador Dr. Suresh Babu reiterated that after the collapse of Soviet Union, Armenia entered into a new phase and India was among the first nations that recognized Armenia’s Independence and established diplomatic relations with Republic of Armenia.
-He said, “Indo-Armenian diplomatic understanding on world platform is excellent at different levels and we’re now working to take this special relationship to advance level.
-Recently we’ve concluded 20th anniversary of establishment of Indo-Armenian diplomatic relationship.”
+While delivering the Keynote Address of the conference, the Indian Ambassador Dr. Suresh Babu reiterated that after the collapse of the Soviet Union, Armenia entered into a new phase and India was among the first nations that recognized Armenia’s Independence and established diplomatic relations with the Republic of Armenia.
+He said, “Indo-Armenian diplomatic understanding on world platform is excellent at different levels and we’re now working to make this special relationship to advance level.
+Recently we’ve concluded the 20th anniversary of the establishment of Indo-Armenian diplomatic relationship.”

-Dr. Babu highlighted the need of sending cultural troupe from Armenia to India, as the main obstacle is lack of awareness among Indians about Armenia.
+Dr. Babu highlighted the need of sending a cultural troupe from Armenia to India, as the main obstacle is the lack of awareness among Indians about Armenia.

-He said, for Armenia, it’s time to look towards east, especially towards natural friend like India, which is currently playing a leading role in world economy.
-India has many things to offer to Armenia as her partner, be it knowledge sharing, IT contribution, Business exchange, Education collaboration or even sports.
-India offers ITEC scholarship for its developing friendly countries, out of which 40 seats are offered to Armenia in a year, which is a great initiative for knowledge sharing with friend countries.
+He said, for Armenia, it’s time to look towards the east, especially towards natural friends like India, which is currently playing a leading role in the world economy.
+India has many things to offer to Armenia as her partner, be it knowledge sharing, IT contribution, Business exchange, Education collaboration, or even sports.
+India offers ITEC scholarships for its developing friendly countries, out of which 40 seats are offered to Armenia in a year, which is a great initiative for knowledge sharing with friend countries.
 The scholarship is completely borne by Govt. of India.
-Apart from that India has signed MoUs with Govt. of Armenia for Scientific research exchange.
-He said they are planning to bring in all these activities and information on website, so that Armenian participants could benefit from the same.
+Apart from that India has signed MoUs with Govt. of Armenia for a Scientific research exchange.
+He said they are planning to bring in all these activities and information on the website so that Armenian participants could benefit from the same.
 He emphasized that Armenians have one of the best brains in the world for IT and S&T, with which even India could be benefited.

-He said Armenia is already contributing to India in medical field with many of Indian students studying in YSMU.
-However, it’s time to look beyond allopath and take forward the benefits of Ayurveda and Yunani (Greek) methodology offered by India.
-He said Govt. of India is already offering scholarship programs in both courses, which is fully paid by Indian side.
-Armenian students should be encouraged to pursue the same, so that they come back to Armenia, open their clinic and practice with recognition from Govt. of Armenia.
+He said Armenia is already contributing to India in the medical field with many Indian students studying in YSMU.
+However, it’s time to look beyond allopaths and take forward the benefits of Ayurveda and Yunani (Greek) methodology offered by India.
+He said Govt. of India is already offering scholarship programs in both courses, which is fully paid for by the Indian side.
+Armenian students should be encouraged to pursue the same, so that they come back to Armenia, open their clinic, and practice with recognition from Govt. of Armenia.

-Ms. Lusine Fldjyan, the Vice Rector for International Affairs, YSLU after Brusov came up with few suggestions in field of education collaborations between Indian and Armenia universities, which was well taken by the participants.
+Ms. Lusine Fldjyan, the Vice-Rector for International Affairs, YSLU after Brusov came up with few suggestions in the field of education collaborations between Indian and Armenia universities, which was well taken by the participants.

 “We will continue to show our support to Armenia in a very humble way”, said Dr. Babu.

 Mr. H. Sarafian from Esculap LLC said that since 1996 Esculap is in business with Indian Pharma Manufacturers.
-This conference may bring the confidence in Armenian consumers, as they have a certain apprehension about Indian medicines, but company’s experience shows that it’s in par with European standard.
+This conference may bring confidence in Armenian consumers, as they have a certain apprehension about Indian medicines, but the company’s experience shows that it’s on par with European standards.